 Listen carefully.
 Whether you’re talking with your teen at dinner or on the phone while they’re away at school, pay attention and watch for warning signs.

-Treatment for Depression in School Years
+Treatment for Depression in High School

 Treatment for teen depression begins with a mental health evaluation by a trained professional.
 Specifically, this evaluation should take into account a student’s developmental and family history, school performance, and behaviors.